ScEpTIC Configuration¶

 },

-specifies the section that we can use in the program source code to tell ScEpTIC that a global variable must be allocated onto the non-default ram
+default_ramspecifies the default memory location for global variables.
+It can be eitherSRAMorNVMother_ram_sectionspecifies the section that we can use in the program source code to tell ScEpTIC that a global variable must be allocated onto the non-default ram

 Note that to assign a section to a variable, we must specify the attribute section when we declare it: